sergot/personal-portfolio/README.md

 ## License

-MIT License - feel free to use this template for your own portfolio!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing